Mineralogy Certification Course

 - interlayer-deficient micas (former hydromicas)

-Here is a list of true micas with end-member formulas according to Rieder et al. (1998).
+To understand the logic of mica nomenclature, review the following list of true micas with end-member formulas according to Rieder et al. (1998).
+You can see the most common cations and their distribution.

 True Micas